Gorilla: Conservation status

 All species (and subspecies) of gorilla are listed as endangered or critically endangered on the IUCN Red List.
 All gorillas are listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), meaning that international export/import of the species, including in parts and derivatives, is regulated.
 Around 316,000 western lowland gorillas are thought to exist in the wild, 4,000 in zoos, thanks to conservation; eastern lowland gorillas have a population of under 5,000 in the wild and 24 in zoos.
 Mountain gorillas are the most severely endangered, with an estimated population of about 880 left in the wild and none in zoos.
 Threats to gorilla survival include habitat destruction and poaching for the bushmeat trade.
 Gorillas are closely related to humans, and are susceptible to diseases that humans also get infected by.
 In 2004, a population of several hundred gorillas in the Odzala National Park, Republic of Congo was essentially wiped out by the Ebola virus.
 A 2006 study published in Science concluded more than 5,000 gorillas may have died in recent outbreaks of the Ebola virus in central Africa.
 The researchers indicated in conjunction with commercial hunting of these apes, the virus creates "a recipe for rapid ecological extinction".
-In captivity, its also been observed that gorillas can also be infected with COVID-19.
+In captivity, it has also been observed that gorillas can also be infected with COVID-19.

 Conservation efforts include the Great Apes Survival Project, a partnership between the United Nations Environment Programme and the UNESCO, and also an international treaty, the Agreement on the Conservation of Gorillas and Their Habitats, concluded under UNEP-administered Convention on Migratory Species.
 The Gorilla Agreement is the first legally binding instrument exclusively targeting gorilla conservation; it came into effect on 1 June 2008.
 Governments of countries where gorillas live placed a ban on their killing and trading, but weak law enforcement still poses a threat to them, since the governments rarely apprehend poachers, traders and consumers that rely on gorillas for profit.